top of page

 • Few if any

-• Procedure can be performed in setting of thrombocytopenia
+• A bone marrow biopsy procedure can be performed in setting of thrombocytopenia

 • Cellulitis at skin entry site or underlying soft tissue infection should prompt evaluation for different site